CosmeValera/CoreLink/README.md

 # 🌊 Corelink Submarine Tracking System
-Corelink is an advanced maritime platform built to monitor and manage submarine operations.
-Built on a React-based Turborepo monorepo architecture, Corelink dynamically loads microfrontends to provide real-time, modular updates from various submarine systems.
-The platform is highly flexible, allowing new components to be added easily through a dynamic federation setup.
+🌊 Corelink is an advanced maritime platform built to monitor and manage submarine operations.
+Built on a React-based Turborepo monorepo architecture, it dynamically loads microfrontends to provide real-time updates from various submarine systems.
+This highly flexible platform allows new components to be added easily through a dynamic federation setup.

 ## 🚀 Getting Started
 To get started with Corelink, follow these simple steps: